LepistaBioinformatics/noosphere-kg/README.md

-# Stellar Knowledge Graph
+# Stellar Knowledge Graph Builder

-A powerful tool for building knowledge graphs from unstructured text using Large Language Models (LLMs) and the LangChain LLM Graph Transformer.
+A powerful CLI tool for building knowledge graphs from unstructured text documents using Large Language Models (LLMs) and the LangChain LLM Graph Transformer.
+This project specializes in **tool-based extraction** for more accurate and consistent knowledge graph construction.

 ## What is a Knowledge Graph?